 Opening Doors for New Americans since 1882

-Around the world, the United Nations High Commission on Refugees estimates that 15.3 million people have fled their home countries to escape conflict or persecution.
+Around the world, the United Nations High Commission on Refugees estimates that more than 21 million people have fled their home countries to escape conflict or persecution.
 Many find their way to refugee camps in neighboring countries, where they live in poor conditions with limited food rations and few opportunities for work or study.
 They may end up spending 5, 10 or even 20 years in these camps with little hope of returning home.
 More than half of all refugees live in urban areas, where they may be at risk of being detained by local authorities.
 All refugees face three possible solutions: voluntary repatriation, local integration or resettlement to a third country.

 The Refugee Resettlement Program provides a full range of supportive services to newly arrived refugees.
 Services are divided into three main areas: